 The unilateral disease is typically a spontaneous mutation in the Rb1 gene.

-This is 70% of cases, and it typically presents between the age of 2 and 5.
+This is 70% of cases, and it typically presents between the age of two and five.

-It?s intraocular and it presents typically in infancy in patients who've inherited the disease.
+it's intraocular and it presents typically in infancy in patients who've inherited the disease.

-Rb1 is an important oncogenic tumor suppressor gene found on the 13th chromosome at 13q14.
+Rb1 is an important oncongenic tumor suppressor gene found on the 13th chromosome at 13q14.

-Basically a mutation in this gene causes cellular proliferation
+Basically, a mutation in this gene causes cellular proliferation and cell cycle dysregulation,

 Retinoblastoma can metastasize to other organs in the body.